bobchennan/VAE_NBP/report.markdown

 ![Figure 4](https://github.com/bobchennan/VAE_NBP/raw/master/gen_normal.png "Samples from variational auto-encoder with non-informative prior")

 As you can see, samples from the NBP prior is much better than non-informative prior as expect.
+It is well known that variational auto-encoder sampling suffers blurry problem.
+Dirichlet process mixture model cannot fully solve this problem but the result is much better.

  ## Future Work
  ------
+ While I am working on this project I realized dirichlet process may be not a good choice in the mutual information perspective.
+It is well known that in the dirichlet process, richer mixture get richer.
+So it tends to have some large mixtures which contains samples from all classes.
+This is not good for both mutual information and sampling in reality.

+ For alternatives, maybe the repulsive models are a good choice.
+Depends on the base measure, mixtures in my experiments are too closed to each other.
+That is the reason that repulsive models may be a good choice.

+ ## code
+ The implementation can be found in my [github repo](https://github.com/bobchennan/VAE_NBP).